-- Our multidisciplinary team is made up of licensed professional counselors, licensed clinical social workers, a child psychologist, licensed vocational nurse, child psychiatrists, and community health workers.
 We work collaboratively to effectively assess, refer, and treat students.
-We focus on the larger context the youth is situated in, including their current circumstances, and work together with the school counselor and family members to gain an informed understanding.
+We focus on the larger context that the student is situated in, including their current circumstances, and work together with the school counselor and family members to gain an informed understanding.